kamiviolet/learning-php-crash/readme.md

 ## This is a forked repo to learn php (see below for the author info)

-My revision and additional notes from php official documentation are to be found inside Starter_kits folder
+My revision and additional notes from php official documentation are to be found inside starter_files folder

 *****